sargo-devel/Cables/README.md

 Big thanks to the translators for their work!

 ### Release notes
+* v0.3.2  11 Nov 2025
+  * fixed problem with loading STEP file without colors or multishape into CableConnector or ElectricalDevice
+  * updated translations
 * v0.3.1  07 Nov 2025
   * Updated task panel for cable profile.
   * Updated predefined profiles and presets.